 ACC Liverpool welcomes members of the public taking photographs of the building and surrounding areas.
 That said, given the sensitive nature of some events we reserve the right to challenge visitors in order to protect the safety of the general public and visitors to our venues.

 You can use your card in our Galleria coffee shop.

 From 1st July 2007, smoking has been banned in all enclosed public spaces.
 Anyone found smoking anywhere within the venue will be requested to leave.

 The use of electronic cigarettes is prohibited within ACC Liverpool.

 For further information about local restaurants and bars around Liverpool please visit our Food and Drink page.
-Don’t forget to collect your Delegate Card for exclusive offers available across Liverpool city.
+Don’t forget to collect your Privilege Card for exclusive offers for our visitors available across Liverpool city.

 If you would like to make a comment, give feedback or have a question, please use the feedback form here.